The Challenge CurriculumLearning Outcomes

 U.S. Identities and Difference students will:

-1. Analyze the experiences of one or more non-majority ethnic or racial groups in the U.S. and their relevant histories, policies, and/or political struggles.
+1. Describe the experiences of one or more non-majority ethnic or racial groups in the U.S. with attention to how intersectionality with at least one other category of difference has shaped that experience.

 Human Behavior and Social Institutions